BioContainers/edu/docs/what_is_biocontainers.rst

 Main components of BioContainers:
 ---------------------------------

--  `Docker Containers <https://github.com/BioContainers/containers>`__ provides a lit of `Dockerfile recipes` to automatically build containers in BioContainers.
+-  `Docker Containers <https://github.com/BioContainers/containers>`__ provides a list of `Dockerfile recipes` to automatically build containers in BioContainers.

 -  `Conda based Containers <https://github.com/bioconda/bioconda-recipes/>`__ provides a list of `Conda recipes` to automatically build **first a conda package** and then a docker container.